Caloric reflex test: Technique and results

 Absent reactive eye movement suggests vestibular weakness of the horizontal semicircular canal of the side being stimulated.

 In comatose patients with cerebral damage, the fast phase of nystagmus will be absent as this is controlled by the cerebrum.
 As a result, using cold water irrigation will result in deviation of the eyes toward the ear being irrigated.
 If both phases are absent, this suggests the patient's brainstem reflexes are also damaged and carries a very poor prognosis.

+While large interindividual differences exist, females exhibit a slightly higher average caloric excitability than males.